kupferlauncher/kupfer/Documentation/PluginAPI.rst

 ============

 Kupfer is a Python program that allows loading extension modules at runtime.
-One plugin is equivalent to one Python module implemented as one .py file or a Python package.
+A plugin is equivalent to one Python module implemented as one ``.py`` file or as a Python package.

 The ``kupfer`` package is organized as follows::